rachaelbradford/frontend-workshop-2024-common-mistakes/README.md

 ## What should the application do?

 This application is a tricorder searching for lifeforms!
-Once it's found the appropriate number of lifeforms (we want exactly 47 lifeforms found!), it should indicate success.
+Once it's found the appropriate number of lifeforms (we want exactly 47 lifeforms found!), it should indicate success, and it should stop trying to detect lifeforms.